JBVer/FHE-technology/README.md

 # FHE-technology
-Fully Homomorphic Encryption to serve Blockchains
+Fully Homomorphic Encryption at the service of blockchain technology.